Université Laval

 Founded 1663 | Quebec City, QC

-Université Laval—famous for its successful Rouge et Or football team—is a large, research-intensive institution in Quebec City.
-It hosts four Canada Excellence Research Chairs—in optics and photonics, Arctic climate change, cardiometabolic health and neurophotonics—as well as the Centre for Northern Studies.
-Laval’s law school and faculty of social sciences have produced some of Canada’s leading politicians, including former prime ministers Brian Mulroney and Jean Chrétien, as well as former Quebec premier Lucien Bouchard.
+Université Laval—famous for its successful Rouge et Or sports teams—is a large, research-intensive institution in Quebec City.
+It hosts four Canada Excellence Research Chairs—in photonics innovation, remote sensing in the Arctic, metabolic health and neurophotonics—as well as the Centre for Northern Studies.
+Laval’s law school and faculty of social sciences have produced some of Canada’s leading politicians, including former prime ministers Brian Mulroney and Jean Chrétien.

-Entrepreneuriat Laval, a business incubator that helps students create personalized business plans, has contributed to the creation of more than 1,000 companies and raised more than $22 million in funding in the past five years.
+Entrepreneuriat Laval, a business incubator that helps students create personalized business plans, has contributed to the creation of more than 1,000 companies since its creation in 1993, and has raised more than $30 million in funding in the past five years.
 “At Université Laval, we redefine what it means to be a student and what it represents beyond graduation,” says rector Sophie D’Amours.
 “Our approach is centred around pedagogical innovation, supported and strengthened by an active and engaged community.”

 Standout Programs